barehera/reactnative-usecase/README.md

 - APK build output
 - Vercel deploy (if Next.js is implemented)

-## Plus: Next.js and TailwindCSS Implementation with Keyboard Navigation
+## Optional: Next.js and TailwindCSS Implementation with Keyboard Navigation

 Implement the same use case using **Next.js** and **TailwindCSS**.